Ranee Field.

 Then eventually it happened.

 The rink was finally ready and like a magnet it would attract both kids and adults every day and evening.
-Some of the kids would be there just learning how to skate while others myself included were determined to someday become a professional hockey player.
+Some of the kids would be out there just learning how to skate while others myself included were determined to someday become a professional hockey player.

 I will never forget the 'twangy' sound of the puck hitting those old rotting wooden boards or the buildup of snow that seemed to always coat the ice when there were too many skaters.
 Somebody would always bring a snow shovel and every hour or so the snow was pushed to the sides then up and over the three foot high boards.
 The corners were square and the snow always accumulated the most in those four spots.

 At night the city workers returned, the rink would get cleaned, flooded and ready for the next day.
 On most days we would all get along and we would organize ourselves into two teams.
+Four winter boots would be stood upright for our goal posts if nobody brought real mesh nets.
+The width between the boots was usually the length of a hockey stick and I don't think the goals were ever the same width.

+There were two rules that I remember most while playing at Ranee Field.
+One, when you fall brush the snow quickly off your pants.
+And two, do not ever raise the puck.
 I learned that rule very early when I was about ten years old after I hit a much older and bigger kid on the shin with a wrist shot.
 The way he was carrying on you would have thought I had broken his leg.
 After he speared me with his stick, he then kicked me with his skates and he warned me never to come back otherwise he promised he would knock out my teeth.

 I went back many more times and thankfully I never lost any teeth at Ranee Field.